The love for her husband is deep

 Housewife is a term used to describe a married woman who stays at home to personally raise her children and take care of their needs.
 This is the traditional role of women at least through the children's pre-kindergarten years.
-Homemaker is a mainly American gender-neutral synonym for a housewife or a House Husband
+"Homemaker" is a mainly American gender-neutral synonym for either spouse doing this.

 who can generally be identified by being in the kitchen and lovingly counseling her children because she is The Heart